logo2

 Newspaper ad - Feb 1870

-Based on the records we have uncovered from the pioneer years of Copper Country, Smith's drug store in Houghton started sometime between 1860 and 1862, and ended in 1869.
-His pop factory, though, lasted from 1865 to 1867.
+Based on the records we have uncovered from the pioneer years of the Copper Country, Smith's drug store in Houghton started sometime between 1860 and 1862, and ended in 1869.
+His pop factory, however, lasted from 1865 to 1867.
 Given the rarity of his embossed bottle, he probably used mostly unembossed bottles.
-One peculiarity about his bottle, is the embossed, HOUGHTON WORKS as the location.
-It is unknown what he intended by adding "Works" to the town name of Houghton.
-Since Smith was a druggist, we first suspected that he bottled mineral water for medicinal purpose, but the ads and articles confirm that he bottled soda.
+One peculiarity about his bottle, is the embossed, HOUGHTON WORKS.
+Why was "Works" added to the town name of Houghton?
+Or perhaps he was abbreviating Houghton Bottling Works, or at least making reference to a bottling works.
+Since Smith was a druggist, we first suspected that he bottled mineral water for medicinal purposes, but the ads and articles confirm that he bottled soda.

-Given its esteem as arguably the first embossed Copper Country bottle, T. Smith continues to be highly desired by bottle collectors.
-Only a very few are fortunate enough to have one in their collections.
+Given its esteem as the first embossed Copper Country bottle, T. Smith continues to be highly desired by bottle collectors.
+Only a very few are fortunate enough to have one in their collection.

 1. U.S. Census Bureau.
 1860 United States Federal Census. accessed on ancestry.com.